Inventologist/Clear-HostLine/README.md

 # How to use Clear-HostLine:
 This will NOT work in the ISE.
 It only work in the Console.
-It would be best to call this from inside of a function that ONLY gets called when you are in CONSOLE, or call this only if you are in CONSOLE
+It would be best to call this from inside of a function that ONLY gets called when you are in CONSOLE, or call this only if you are in CONSOLE.
 EXAMPLE: IF ($host.name -eq 'ConsoleHost') {Put the process to be called here}

 Be sure to Load up the module with: